SCOTIABANK CONTACT PHOTOGRAPHY FESTIVAL ANNOUNCES ITS 2019 SPOTLIGHT ON CARRIE MAE WEEMS and preliminary highlights

 The Festival launches Wednesday, May 1, at Ryerson Image Centre, with Primary Exhibitions by Moyra Davey and Meryl McMaster.
 Davey is the 2018 Scotiabank Photography Award winner.

 Select program highlights include the Paris Photo/Aperture Foundation Photobook Award exhibition and the CONTACT Photobook Fair, which brings together independent publishers and leading contemporary photographers to present newly released publications.
 Visiting publishers include Self Publish Be Happy, Dewi Lewis Publishing, Archive of Modern Conflict, and Aperture.
 The CONTACT Photobook Fair and related programmes were conceived with the goal of creating space for practitioners and book enthusiasts to build connections, discover new projects, and exchange ideas on books and photography.
-Submissions for the CONTACT Book Dummy Reviews will open in February (date TBA).
+Submissions for the CONTACT Book Dummy Reviews will open February 1.

 Full Festival details will be announced in the spring.